eshinhw/photopia/README.md

 ```

 The provided `SESSION_SECRET` will be used to initialize the session inside `app.js`.

-## Project Set Up Procedures

-1. Once the repository is cloned, run `npm install` to install all required dependencies.
-2. Make sure `.env` is created with the valid `SESSION_SECRET` explained above.
-3. Run the app with `node app.js`.

-# Objective

-The objective of these assignments is to build an application called *The Web Gallery* where users can share pictures and comments.
-This application is similar to existing web applications such as Facebook, Instagram or Google Photos.

 # Managing Users
 In this last assignment, you will concentrate on user authentication, authorization, and security.